 Though evidence for long-term health consequences of K2 use is still lacking, it is believed that people using Spice suffer vision problems.
 Some also complain of their other senses being affected and drug-induced psychosis.
 It is therefore essential to seek treatment for spice addiction at the earliest.

-Invictus Health Group, a leading name in the field of addiction and mental health treatment, offers holistic intervention plans for the treatment for spice addiction.
-We use everything from psychotherapies to alternative therapies to treat our patients’ mind, body, and soul.
+Invictus Health Group, a leading name in the field of addiction and mental health treatment, has partnered with treatment centers that offer holistic intervention plans for the treatment for spice addiction.
+They use everything from psychotherapies to alternative therapies to treat our patients’ mind, body, and soul.

-Invictus Health Group’s drug addiction treatment centers offer comprehensive treatment intermediations to manage an addiction to synthetic cannabinoids or spice/K2.
-We provide a safe, secure and structured detoxification process closely supervised by our qualified and skilled professionals.
-Our treatment program comprises standard modalities complemented by therapies like cognitive behavioral therapy (CBT) and experiential therapies.
+Invictus Health Group’s partners offer comprehensive treatment intermediations to manage an addiction to synthetic cannabinoids or spice/K2.
+We have partnered with treatment centers that provide a safe, secure, and structured detoxification process closely supervised by qualified and skilled professionals.
+Their treatment program comprises standard modalities complemented by therapies like cognitive behavioral therapy (CBT) and experiential therapies.